Considering LONSURF?

 • Have kidney or liver problems

-• Females who can become pregnant: Your healthcare provider will verify your pregnancy status before you start treatment with LONSURF.
+• Females who can become pregnant: Your healthcare provider will do a pregnancy test before you start treatment with LONSURF.
 You should use effective birth control during and 6 months after the last dose of treatment with LONSURF.
 Tell your healthcare provider immediately if you become pregnant

 • Males, while on treatment and for 3 months after your last dose of LONSURF, you should use a condom during sex with female partners who are able to become pregnant.
 Tell your healthcare provider right away if your partner becomes pregnant while you are taking LONSURF